Reptartheman/Drum-Sequencer/README.md

 # Drum-Sequencer
-A simple drum sequencer built with jQuery from the book JavaScript for Sound Artists
+The drum sequencer portion of my future app BeatSketch.